imarc/handbook/strategy.markdown

 + The page names and their order on the sitemap are significant – site menus will match this.

+### Experience Kickoff

+Summary
+: Explore design and user interface concepts with client.

+Time Req
+: 4-8 hours

+Templates
+:	<smb://fileserver/files/UX/templates/experience kickoff/>

+Based on the project’s detailed discovey, imarc and project stakeholders will explore design and user interface concepts – we’ll look at websites together!
+Some of these explored concepts can include page density, site messaging, color palettes, navigation styles, animations, etc. We will find ourselves answering some common questions:

++ How progressive or conservative should our design be?
++ How much content do we have?
+How dense should our pages be?
++ What navigation type(s) do we feel our users are most comfortable with?
++ Are we conversational in our site messaging?
++ Does liberal use of imagery help us or hurt us?

+The results of the kickoff will help imarc make more informed decision in the [wireframing stage](strategy#Wireframe).

 ### Wireframe

 Summary